uw-ictd/pyxform_interface/config/README.txt

 ======================================
 Now, we need to configure Apache2

+First, install the new mod_wsgi (mod_wsgi-py27.so) via:

+sudo mod_wsgi-express install-module

 cd /etc/apache2

 copy the apache2.conf and other files into that directory.

+sudo a2enmod wsgi-py27
 sudo a2enmod reqtimeout

 Basic changes are to add <Directory> grants in apache2.conf and lower the log level to info.